- Staffing Guidance

 System strongly encourages members to implement temporary alternate work location arrangements (remote work) in accordance with System Regulation 33.06.01 for all employees when possible.
 This may involve work that is outside the employee’s primary responsibilities.
 Please note, it is preferred that emergency leave be reserved for those who cannot work from home.
 Based on this strong guidance to work from home, managers are empowered to modify employee expectations and find tasks employees are capable of completing remotely.

-If remote work is not possible for employees otherwise able to work but are not able to report to their normal work location, emergency leave is then recommended in accordance with System Regulation 31.03.03, section 2.5.2.
+If remote work is not possible for employees otherwise able to work but are not able to report to their normal work location, emergency leave is then recommended in accordance with System Regulation 31.03.03, section 2.5.2 and/or the FFCRA.
 This may include employees who are unable to report to their normal work location because of the need to care for dependent children where schools have canceled classes.
-Emergency leave requests must be approved by the agency director or designee prior to being submitted in Workday.
-Emergency leave requests in Workday should be entered as “Other Emergencies” with a comment indicating leave due to COVID-19.
+Emergency leave requests must be approved prior to being submitted in Workday.
+Emergency leave requests, other than FFCRA leave, should be entered as “Other Emergencies” in Workday with a comment indicating leave due to COVID-19.
+For additional information please see FFCRA FAQs in the “News” section: https://agrilifeas.tamu.edu/hr/

 Remote Work Resources